intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 RSP MQTT Device Service:
 *   Registers the Intel® RSP Controller Application device with the EdgeX platform
-*   Sends commands from the EdgeX's Command service to the Intel® RSP Controller Application
+*   Sends commands from EdgeX's [Command](https://docs.edgexfoundry.org/Ch-Command.html) service to the Intel® RSP Controller Application
-*   Sends responses from the Intel® RSP Controller Application to the EdgeX Command service
+*   Sends responses from the Intel® RSP Controller Application to the EdgeX [Command](https://docs.edgexfoundry.org/Ch-Command.html) service
 *   Sends RFID reads from an Intel® RSP Sensor to EdgeX Core Data service

 To accomplish this, modifications were made to: